WiIIiam278/Velocitab/docs/Plugin-Message-API.md

 ## API Requests from Backend Plugins

 ### 1 Changing player's username in the TAB list
-To change a player's username in the TAB list, you can send a plugin message with the channel `velocitab:update_custom_name` and as data `customName`.
-Remember to replace `customName` with the desired name.
+To change a player's username in the TAB list, you can send a plugin message on the channel `velocitab:update_custom_name` with a `customName` string, where `customName` is the new desired display name.
 <details>
 <summary>Example &mdash; Changing player's username in the TAB List</summary>